Gizra/Gizra-Way-Book/thinkingof_quitting_md.md

 * As a developer, use a time tracking app to remind you to update the pull request
 * As a sales person or account manager, record your conversations and upload them to the CRM

+## Summary

+The gist of this chapter is to encourage you to communicate your thoughts and feeling, and try to act on them early on.

+Often times big problems can be solved with simple solution.
+Sometimes having another person you trust and that knows the company from within talk with you, can help you.